SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ## Basic Shortcuts

 The first step of laziness.
 These aliases will just shorten the number of characters you type.
 The one I use the most is `co` for `checkout`.
-I have defined other ones but don't really use them ; I prefer their variants which I will present later.
+I have defined other ones but don't really use them; I prefer their variants which I will present later.
 Meanwhile, here is a list of classic aliases that I configured.

 ```bash
 co = checkout